 Many people often wonder what is the best time for planting tomatoes.
 The planting time for tomatoes depends on where you live and your weather conditions, but there are a few guidelines that can help you with tomato planting times for your area.
 Keep reading to learn more about the answer to the question, “When should I plant tomatoes?”.

-The first thing to understand about when to plant tomatoes is that tomatoes are warm weather plants.
+The first thing to understand about when to start growing tomatoes is that tomatoes are warm weather plants.
 While many people try to plant tomatoes as early as possible, the fact of the matter is that this method will not make an earlier producing tomato and also exposes the tomato plant to unexpected late frosts, which could kill the plant.
 Beyond this, tomatoes will not grow in temperatures below 50 F. (10 C.).

 The first sign that it is the proper planting time for tomatoes is when the night time temperature stays consistently above 50 F./10 C. Tomato plants will not set fruit until the night time temperature reaches 55 F./10 C., so planting tomato plants when the night time temperature is at 50 F./10 C. will give them enough time to mature a bit before fruiting.

 The second sign for knowing when do you plant tomatoes is the temperature of the soil.
 Ideally, the soil temperature for the best time for planting tomatoes is 60 F. (16 C.).
 A quick and easy way to tell if the soil is warm enough for planting tomato plants is to thrust a finger in the soil.
 If you cannot keep your finger all the way in the soil for a full minute without feeling uncomfortable, the soil is most likely too cold for planting tomatoes.
 Of course, a soil thermometer helps too.

 While knowing the planting time for tomatoes is helpful, many people also wonder how late they can plant tomatoes and still get a crop.
 The answer to this varies depending on the variety of tomato you have.